lynnfaraday/aresmush.com/_root/fs3/fs3.3/combat.md

 If combat scenes are a regular occurrence, or if you have combat scenes involving large numbers of players, it helps to have a system to quickly, fairly, and consistently determine the outcome of the combat.
 The FS3 combat system is intended to fill that need.

-> <i class="fa fa-info-circle" aria-hidden="true"></i> **Tip:** Always remember that the purpose of a MUSH is to roleplay.
+> <i class="fa fa-cubes" aria-hidden="true"></i> **Tip:** Always remember that the purpose of a MUSH is to roleplay.
 The combat system is designed to support roleplay, not replace it.
 If the combat system spits out stupid results - ignore them!

 <a name="turns"/>